-SSDI lawyers generally cost between $0 and $6,000, but they only get paid if your application is successful.
+How much does an SSDI lawyer cost?
+SSDI attorney fees can range from $0 to about $6,000, but they only get paid if your application is successful.

-SSDI lawyers generally cost between $0 and $6,000, but they only get paid if your application is successful.
+Social Security disability lawyers generally cost between $0 and $6,000, but they only get paid if your application is successful.
 This is because SSDI lawyers work on a contingency basis, which means that they get paid a percentage of your backpay award if your application is successful.

 Generally, an SSDI lawyer can charge 25% of your SSDI backpay up to a maximum of $6,000, whichever amount is lower.
 (Backpay means the past benefits owed to you, and does not include future payments after a successful application).
-The legal fees are often less than this $6,000 maximum.
+SSDI attorney fees are often less than this $6,000 maximum.

 If the SSA approves the fee arrangement, the SSA will pay your lawyer directly out of the backpay award.
 This means no out of pocket charge to you, and your lawyer is not paid until your application succeeds.

 So, what is the most an attorney can charge for disability?
 As mentioned, there is generally a $6,000 maximum limit on how much an SSDI lawyer can charge.

 It is important to note, though, that there are limited circumstances in which a lawyer could seek more than $6,000 in attorney fees.

 For instance, if you are initially denied benefits and your lawyer appeals your case to the SSA Appeals Council or to federal court, your lawyer could submit a fee petition to the SSA.
 If the SSA approves the fee petition, the lawyer could then ask you for the additional fees.

 But, again, most SSDI lawyers' fees come in under the $6,000 maximum.

 Separate from the SSDI lawyer’s fees, though, there could be some incidental costs associated with your case.